 All services, except Selichot and Tashlich, will be held at the synagogue, 3595 Taraval St., San Francisco 94116.
 The services in the main sanctuary will be led by Rabbi Mark Melamut and Cantor Linda Semi.
 Cantor Linda will be accompanied by our volunteer choir.

 In parallel with the main service in the sanctuary, Rabbi Mark will lead Family Services.
 These services will be less formal and more participatory.
 They are geared for the entire family.

 We encourage congregational participation in our services.
 If you would like to be honored with an aliyah, lifting or dressing the Sefer Torah, an English reading, or an ark opening, please contact the office at email@example.com or 415-664-7373.

 Tickets are required for Erev Rosh HaShanah, Rosh HaShanah Morning, Kol Nidre, and Yom Kippur Morning Services.

 Childcare is available at peak times during services.
-Children’s services are conducted on the mornings of Rosh HaShanah and Yom Kippur and in the late afternoon of Yom Kippur.
+Children’s services are conducted on the mornings of the first day of Rosh HaShanah and Yom Kippur.
 All children are invited to the bimah at the end of Yom Kippur to hold a candle for Havdalah.

 Congregation B’nai Emunah will be holding its annual High Holy Days Food Drive, in connection with the San Francisco Food Bank, on Rosh HaShanah and Yom Kippur.
 Please remember those who are less fortunate and hungry, and bring a can or box of nonperishable food when you come to services.
 Glass items are not acceptable due to chance of breakage.